 As businesses scale up, manually keeping track of prospects and existing customers via spreadsheets becomes impossible.
 Not only in terms of time and energy, but managing customers manually also hurts customer relationships.

 With the rise of affordable technologies, business solutions like customer relationship management (CRM) have been democratized.

-Furthermore, the global market for customer relationship solutions is expected to grow with a compound annual growth rate (CAGR) of 13.3% by 2030.
-Notably, in 2021, the market was valued at $52.4 billion.
+Furthermore, the global market for customer relationship solutions is expected to grow with a compound annual growth rate (CAGR) of 13.9% from 2023 to 2030.
+Notably, in 2022, the market was valued at $58.8 billion.